muchdogesec/stix2arango/docs/README.md

 Generally if importing a STIX 2.1 bundle, all objects referenced in it are also contained inside of it.

-If this is not the case, or you choose to upload objects individually you need to ensure any relationships arango2stix will create (as described below) already exist, else you will run into an error.
+If this is not the case, or you choose to upload objects individually you need to ensure any relationships arango2stix will create (as described below) already exist, else you will get an error.

+The STIX SRO will still be imported, but it won't be properly traversable using graph queries.
+You can identify these objects where `_stix2arango_ref_err==true`.

 #### New Relationship SROs